Glasgow Inner Ring Road: Abandonment

 An incomplete junction at what would have been the south-west corner of the ring, known locally as the "ski jump".

 The infamous "Bridge to Nowhere" is now furbished with an office block.
 Only the part directly over the road constituted the original bridge.

 Although the Monklands and Renfrew Motorways were constructed (in 1975 and 1977 respectively), plans for the other two sides of the ring along with those for the Maryhill Motorway to the northwest were all shelved in 1980, amidst public protests against their construction on the basis of the damage done to the environment and appearance of the city.
-In particular, the Charing Cross section came in for harsh criticism when many properties in Anderston and Garnethill were demolished to facilitate the massive trench through which the motorway ran; critics condemned the works as a "massacre".
+Whilst the Townhead and Cowcaddens sections had largely been driven through areas of slum clearance, the Charing Cross section came in for harsh criticism when many properties in Anderston and Garnethill were demolished - some of which were cherished examples of Victorian and Edwardian architecture - to facilitate the massive trench through which the motorway ran; critics condemned the works as a "massacre".
 When the East and South Flanks were eventually abandoned, the UK government confirmed that the scheme would be the last motorway built through a city in the United Kingdom.

 Some loose ends were left behind because of the abandonment.
 Amongst the most infamous examples are the access to the unbuilt south section at Tradeston which was left as a "ski-jump" (the road abruptly terminates in mid-air, and has remained so despite the 2010 M74 extension, as other plans were used to link the roads), the tangle of slip-roads at Tradeston, and the two infamous "Bridges to Nowhere"; a concrete podium over the Charing Cross section that was left empty for nearly 20 years before finally acting as a base for an office building constructed in the early 1990s (this was always its intended purpose although it had the appearance of an overbridge) and a pedestrian bridge over the carriageways that terminated in mid air as a result of the incompleteness of the adjacent Anderston Centre commercial complex.
 Signs saying "Ring Road" were still displayed both above and on the approaches to the central section until the mid 1990s.
 The Anderston pedestrian bridge was finally completed in 2013 when it was joined to Waterloo Street as part of a cycle route.

 The M8 is consistently jammed at rush hour, with the Kingston Bridge having to cope with vast amounts of traffic that would have been redirected to other roads had the ring been completed; this traffic load has necessitated extensive roadworks on the bridge, amplifying congestion.
 The motorway is derided in popular culture, with Glasgow-based pop band Deacon Blue's album Raintown largely forming an attack on the inner-city atmosphere of the road, and including a picture of it cutting through the city on the rear cover.

-Resurrection
+Resurrection and Future developments

-Continued traffic congestion in central Glasgow led to proposals for the completion of the missing two sides of the ring, albeit in different forms:
+Increasing traffic levels have led to several proposals to complete the unfinished ring, this along with other developments is shaping the future for the inner ring road.